 His book, "When Modern was Green: Life and Work of Landscape Architect Leberecht Migge" (Routledge: 2010) was honoured (2013) with the prestigious Elisabeth Blair MacDougall Award by the Society of Architectural Historians (US), as an outstanding work on landscape history.
 This study is primarily a biography of the most important landscape architect for German modernism, Leberecht Migge (1881-1935), but it is also an introduction to several intersecting fields from the period, relatively undocumented in English language literature.
 Most significantly, this is the first study in English to reveal the importance of ecological thinking within German modernism.
 Haney's study shows that the roots of modernist philosophies are more complex than often thought, drawing upon varied sources such as alternative communities and international settlement movements.
 All of these phenomenon maintain contemporary relevance, connections that Dr. Haney is now exploring in his current research.

-He is the year two coordinator, and the module convenor for "architecture and landscape" design module in Autumn of second year.
+He is the module convenor for "architecture and landscape" design module in Autumn of second year.
 His research interests in productive landscapes and the history of ecological design are applied directly in studio design teaching.
 This past year, students designed a wellness centre located in Oare Country Park (Kent) which included a programme of outdoor spaces for gardening as therapeutic practice.
 Previously, his studio designed a community centre buildings, crafts building, and barn along with gardens for the Stepney City Farm.
 An awards ceremony was held for students, which was reported in the borough newspaper.
 Prior to that, at Newcastle University, he organized a tour of the celebrated Findhorn ecovillage in Scotland.
 On return, students were asked to design a community centre for a fictitious ecovillage near Newcastle.
 In this way students learned that ecological design was not just about "box-ticking" but rooted in ideas of community and a life philosophy.

 Dr. Haney has taught previously at Newcastle University (UK), The University of Pennsylvania (Philadelphia, US), and Yale (US).